erdos/erdos.kanren/README.md

 A minimalistic Clojure implementation of [miniKanren](http://minikanren.org/).
 The implementation is very small and naive, however, instead of sequences or streams, it is using [Transducers](https://clojure.org/reference/transducers) for lower memory impact and faster evaluation.

-An important **limitation** is that lazy computation is missing, therefore extra care is needed to avoid stack overflow errors at this point.
+An important **limitation** is that support for lazy expresisons is missing.
+Therefore, recursive goals will produce `StackOverflowError` exceptions on evaluation.

 ![Tests](https://github.com/erdos/erdos.kanren/workflows/Tests/badge.svg)
 [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/erdos/erdos.kanren/issues)